Codec Guide, your source for quality codecs.

 Media Player Classic gives error: GetCurrentImage failed, hr = 8000ffff

-You can change the renderer in MPC Options -> Playback -> Output -> DirectShow Video.
+You can change the video renderer here: MPC Options -> Playback -> Output -> DirectShow Video.

 Q:Media Player Classic freezes when trying to play a DVD